Our Team

 April Anderson

-April oversees the planning and preparation of healthy meals and snacks at Evergreen Kids Corner, ensuring they meet dietary guidelines and support children’s well-being.
-She also leads nutrition education, engages families around food, and champions farm-to-school initiatives like Harvest of the Month.
-With a background in gardening and culinary arts, April is passionate about fresh, locally sourced ingredients and actively involves children in hands-on food experiences that foster lifelong healthy habits.
+April oversees healthy meal and snack planning at Evergreen Kids Corner, ensuring they meet dietary guidelines and support children’s well-being.
+She leads nutrition education, engages families around food, and champions farm-to-school initiatives.
+With a background in gardening and culinary arts, she engages children in hands-on food experiences to foster lifelong healthy habits.
+After 25 years in Oregon, April returned to Montana and rediscovered her passion for early childhood education through BELN’s Summer Explorers program.
+She holds an associate degree in education and loves the energy and curiosity children bring to every day.

-April grew up in a soccer-loving family, often traveling to support her brother’s competitions.
-One memorable trip took them to Utah, where they visited an amusement and water park called The Lagoon.
-It was there that April watched her dad bravely ride a giant swing that hoisted him high into the air before releasing him into a dramatic free fall.
-The park also featured what remains, to this day, her favorite water ride of all time.
-The trip was a joyful adventure shared with most of her family, and it left such a lasting impression that April hopes to return as an adult and relive the fun.
+April grew up in a soccer-loving family, traveling often to support her brother’s competitions.
+A memorable trip to Utah included visiting The Lagoon amusement park, where she watched her dad ride a giant swing and enjoyed her favorite water ride.
+The joyful family adventure left a lasting impression, and she hopes to return as an adult to relive the fun.

 Brecklyn Jessop